 After heel cord/gastroc lengthening surgery, your child will wear the full Turbo brace to assist with walking for 6-8 weeks.
 As your child gets stronger, he or she may transition to a less restrictive splint such as the SMO that is inside the Turbo brace for another 6-8 weeks.
 At some point, Chipmunk type shoe inserts may be used following bracing.
 Physical therapy will assist in the timing to downsize the braces.
 Night time dorsiflexion stretching splints are worn until the patient grows out of them.
 After hamstring lengthening surgery, your child will wear nighttime knee immobilizers to maintain correction.

 Eligibility for Surgery

-Matthew Dobbs, MD, pediatric orthopedic surgeon, and T.S.
-Park, MD, pediatric neurosurgeon, will evaluate a patient’s eligibility for the tendon lengthening surgery.
+T.S.
+Park, MD, pediatric neurosurgeon, and the pediatric orthopedic team will evaluate a patient’s eligibility for the tendon lengthening surgery.
 If your child is a candidate for tendon lengthening, timing is variable.
 International patients, in the country for a limited amount of time, can be done 10-14 days post SDR.
 Domestic patients can be done as soon as 2-4 months after SDR as recommended by Dr. Park.
 We will schedule an evaluation with surgery the following day for our out of town patients and can often coordinate with a post SDR visit with Dr. Park.